|Program||Bachelor of Science in Food, Nutrition and Health|

 |Major||Food, Nutrition and Health|

-Nilanga Aki Ediriweera Bandara is a third year undergraduate student in the Food, Nutrition and Health program.
+Nilanga Aki Ediriweera Bandara is a fourth-year undergraduate student in the Food, Nutrition and Health program.

 What are three adjectives that describe you?